Hello everyone. We'd like to give you an update on the NewsFrames project, and ask for your help!

 How the Global Voices Community Can Help

-If you are interested in lending a hand at translating these articles into German, Spanish, Arabic, or any other languages, get in touch with your friendly Lingua editor.
+If you are interested in lending a hand at translating these articles into German, Spanish, Arabic, or any other languages, get in touch with your friendly Translation Manager.
 If you are also interested in reading some of the original French examples as part of a more in-depth data analysis project, feel free to contact Connie, Sana, or Nevin.